flyteorg/flyte/docs/user_guide/data_types_and_io/accessing_attributes.md

 (attribute_access)=

-# Accessing attributes
+# Accessing attributes in workflows

 ```{eval-rst}
 .. tags:: Basic
 ```

 You can directly access attributes on output promises for lists, dicts, dataclasses and combinations of these types in Flyte.
+Note that while this functionality may appear to be the normal behavior of Python, code in `@workflow` functions is not actually Python, but rather a Python-like DSL that is compiled by Flyte.
+Consequently, accessing attributes in this manner is, in fact, a specially implemented feature.
 This functionality facilitates the direct passing of output attributes within workflows, enhancing the convenience of working with complex data structures.

 ```{note}
 To clone and run the example code on this page, see the [Flytesnacks repo][flytesnacks].